Learn More About Uses of Polyurethane Made With Diisocyanates

 Aromatic diisocyanates—primarily MDI and TDI—are used by various industries as building blocks primarily to make polyurethane products, such as rigid and flexible foams, coatings, adhesives, sealants and elastomers.
-Many of the products that you rely upon every day are safer, tougher and more comfortable through the use of polyurethanes made with diisocyanates chemistry.
-Extensive safety precautions are undertaken by the DII and polyurethane industries to protect worker and consumer health and to comply with all government regulations.
+Many of the products that we rely upon every day are safer, tougher and more comfortable through the use of polyurethanes made with diisocyanates (DII) chemistry.
+Extensive safety precautions are undertaken by the DII and polyurethane industries to address the health and safety of users of DII and to comply with all government regulations.

-If you are interested in learning more about diisocyanates chemistry, including environmental, health and safety information, here are some helpful resources you may want to visit:
+If you are interested in learning more about diisocyanates chemistry and related products, here are some helpful resources you may want to visit:

-DII in Spray Polyurethane Foam: For health and safety information about DII use in spray polyurethane foam, visit the Homeowner or Do-it-yourself (DIY) sections of www.spraypolyurethane.org.
+- DII in Spray Polyurethane Foam: For health and safety information about DII use in spray polyurethane foam, visit the

 Federal Government Agencies